 The optometrist will provide you with detailed instructions and a regimen of patches, and exercises, to ensure the most positive outcome.
 For optimal results, exercises and learned visual skills must be performed regularly.

 If you want to treat your or your child’s strabismus, contact Cypress Vision Therapy today.
 Our goal is to help our patients with strabismus maximize their visual skills and give them the best opportunity to reach their full potential.

-We provide customized vision therapy for our patients from Cypress, Hockley, Louetta, and Katy, and throughout Texas.
+We provide customized vision therapy for our patients from Cypress, Tomball, Spring, and Katy.